 Here’s what credit cards I use and why:

 - United Explorer Mileage Plus from Chase: This is my primary card.
 It has a $95 annual fee, but I get 2 miles for every $1 spent on United purchases & restaurants, and 1 mile for every other dollar spent.
-I also get one free checked bag for each United flight, $100 TSA Precheck reimbursement, priority boarding, 2 free United Club passes per year, travel insurance, purchase protection and cardmember offers.
+I also get one free checked bag for each United flight, $100 TSA Precheck reimbursement, priority boarding, 2 free United Club passes per year, travel insurance, no foreign transaction fees, purchase protection, and cardmember offers.
 Use my referral link to receive 40k bonus miles after you spend $2000 in your first three months.

 - American Express Blue Cash Every Day: I use this card mostly for business.
 It has no annual fee, 2% cashback on gas, 3% on groceries and 1% on retail purchases.
 It offers car rental protection, a free Shoprunner membership, and American Express rewards at select retailers.
 Use my referral link to receive $150 if you spend $1000 within your first 3 months.

 - Amazon Prime Rewards Visa Card from Chase: I use this card for my Amazon and Whole Foods purchases.
-There is no annual fee, and some of the benefits are 5% back on Amazon and Whole Foods purchases and 2% back at restaurants, gas stations, and drugstores.
+There is no annual fee, and some of the benefits are 5% back on Amazon and Whole Foods purchases, no foreign transaction fees and 2% back at restaurants, gas stations, and drugstores.

 Buy only as big as you need